raelovejoy/liberation-mass/README.md

 ---

-For detailed guides, templates, and additional resources, see the [\U0001f4c2 Docs Overview](docs/README.md).
+For detailed guides, templates, and additional resources, see the [\Docs Overview](docs/README.md).

 ---